NCERT Class 12 Biology Chapter 7 Notes Evolution - Download PDF

 3. Examples: Darwin’s Finches, Australian Marsupials, locomotion in mammals.

-3. Examples: Australian Marsupials and Placental mammals, various aquatic vertebrates, and wings of insect bird and bat.
+3. Examples: Australian Marsupials and Placental mammals, various aquatic vertebrates, and wings of insects, birds, and bats.

 Evolution by natural selection- Industrial melanism

-A case of natural selection was seen in England in the 1850s, i.e., before industrialization in a peppered moth (Biston betularia).
-This moth had two forms: grey color and black color (Carbonaria).
-In the early part of the nineteenth century, before industrialization only the grey-colored forms of moths were present; the dark forms were rare.
-The grey-colored moths were seen on the tree trunks covered with lichens and so they were able to escape from their enemies.
+A case of natural selection was seen in England in the 1850s, i.e., before industrialization, in a peppered moth (Biston betularia).
+This moth had two forms: grey and black (Carbonaria).
+In the early part of the nineteenth century, before industrialization, only the grey-colored forms of moths were present; the dark forms were rare.
+The grey-colored moths were seen on the tree trunks covered with lichens, and so they were able to escape from their enemies.

-In class 12th Biology chapter 7 notes, you will study that later on in 1920, due to the development of industries, post-industrialization, the lichens were killed and the tree trunks looked dark due to the deposition of industrial soot.
+Later in 1920, due to the development of industries, post-industrialization, the lichens were killed and the tree trunks looked dark due to the deposition of industrial soot.
 Birds, now we’re able to spot these moths and feed upon them.
-So the grey-colored moths were eaten by the birds and the dark-colored moths escaped from the birds.
-Then now the coal is replaced by the industries and oil and electricity is used.
-This has reduced the soot production and ultimately less deposition of soot on the tree trunks.
+So the grey-colored moths were eaten by the birds, and the dark-colored moths escaped from the birds.
+Now the coal is replaced by the industries, and oil and electricity are used.
+This has reduced the soot production and ultimately led to less deposition of soot on the tree trunks.
 These tree trunks have, now, again become grey in color.
 Consequently, grey-colored moths have again increased in number.
 This example clearly brings out the action of natural selection.

 Evolution by anthropogenic action: resistance of mosquitoes to pesticides.